gerwitz/hgc-v12/src/history/travel/1983-colorado.md

 ---
-title: "Conference in Keystone, Colorado then camping, then Boulder to meet uncle Jim"
+title: "Colorado"
 date: 1983-05-01
 geo: [39.60699,-105.97649]
-tripit:
 nights:
 modes: ["car"]
 destinations:
   -
-    title: "Conference in Keystone, Colorado then camping, then Boulder to meet uncle Jim"
+    title: "Keystone"
     nights:
     location: ""
     geo: [39.60699,-105.97649]
 ---

-MetLife conference, camping in Rocky Mtn Park.
-Saved some guy while boating in a cold lake, very proud to have caught the trout for dinner.
-Then to Boulder to meet uncle Jim.
+MetLife conference in Keystone, followed by camping in Rocky Mtn Park.
+Saved some guy while boating in a cold lake.
+I was very proud to have caught the trout for dinner.
+Then on to Boulder to meet uncle Jim.